vignaesh01/lightning-ui-builder/README.md

 # lightning-ui-builder
-Drag and drop interface for building Lightning Component UI for Salesforce

-Website : https://vignaesh01.github.io/lightning-ui-builder/
+A drag and drop gui builder and code generator for Salesforce Lightning Component Framework Website : https://vignaesh01.github.io/lightning-ui-builder/

 How to Use Video : https://youtu.be/RbHDa6mBoYI